Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Calculate aggregate fraud risk score with ML scoring + pattern weighting + ACFE benchmark How high is the aggregate fraud risk score combining all detection modules?
+Calculate the aggregate fraud risk score with ML scoring, pattern weighting and an ACFE benchmark How high is the aggregate fraud risk score combining all detection modules?
 AI Agent

 ML-based aggregate scoring across all detection modules with pattern weighting (duplicate detection 15 percent, phantom vendor 20 percent, posting anomalies 15 percent, AI fake document 10 percent, expense fraud 10 percent, round-tripping 15 percent, SoD violations 10 percent, third-party red flags 5 percent), confidence calibration against ACFE Report to the Nations 5 percent revenue median fraud loss benchmark, plus rolling-baseline comparison year-over-year.
 Score thresholds: low (0-30) routine monitoring, medium (31-60) flagged for review, high (61-85) compliance officer escalation, critical (86-100) immediate investigation plus potential SAR/STR filing.
 LLM never auto-determines investigation outcome